runammm/HabitLink/README.md

 This project is currently under active development with a defined 2-month MVP plan.
 For a detailed week-by-week breakdown, please see the [ActionPlan.md](./ActionPlan.md) file.

-- **Phase 1 (September 2024):** Core backend development, including STT/LLM integration and the implementation of core analysis modules.
+- **Phase 1 (September 2025):** Core backend development, including STT/LLM integration and the implementation of core analysis modules.
-- **Phase 2 (October 2024):** Development of the Streamlit-based web UI, API integration, and end-to-end testing.
+- **Phase 2 (October 2025):** Development of the Streamlit web UI, integration of advanced analysis modules (Dialect, Context), and final end-to-end testing.

 ### Future Goals
 - [ ] Mobile & Wearable application with real-time haptic feedback.
-- [ ] Advanced analysis: Dialect detection (Spectrogram-CNN) and contextual appropriateness.
-- [ ] Speaker Diarization to distinguish speakers in a multi-person conversation.
 - [ ] Comprehensive clinical reporting features for professionals (VLPs).

 ---